The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 In 2012, was starting her PhD through the Menzies Research Institute and Monash University.

-After finishing my three and a half year Exercise Science degree with the School of Human Life Sciences I chose to undertake an Honours year at the Menzies Research Institute in Hobart which I have now completed.
+After finishing my three and a half year Exercise Science degree with Human Life Sciences I chose to undertake an Honours year at the Menzies Research Institute in Hobart which I have now completed.

 In May of this year (2011) I presented my Honours work at a Conference in paris called ARTERY11 – an international conference primarily with a focus on arterial function and structure.
 Whilst in Paris, I met with some French professors working in the same field and gained some extra knowledge by being able to sit in on some of their patients.